-Māori and Pacific peoples experience multiple and disproportionate barriers to accessing cancer diagnoses, treatment and care.
-Consequently, these population groups are frequently diagnosed and receive treatment at a relatively later stage and have worse cancer-related outcomes.
-The presence of pandemic can accelerate systemic drivers of inequity, including access to adequate income, shelter and food security.
-There is good evidence that standardisation of care across treatment pathways reduces inequities2.
+This guidance reflects the Te Aho o Te Kahu commitment to Te Tiriti o Waitangi in achieving equity for Māori patients.
+Māori and Pacific peoples experience multiple and disproportionate barriers to accessing cancer diagnoses, treatment, and care.
+Consequently, these population groups frequently receive diagnosis and treatment at a relatively later stage and have worse cancer-related outcomes.
+Pandemics can accelerate systemic drivers of inequity, including access to adequate income, shelter and food security.
+There is good evidence that standardisation of care across treatment pathways reduces inequities.